sichensong-99/Analysis-Projects/PROJECT: User Churn Analysis.md

 #### Conclusion

 a.
-The churn rate of customer who has partner is lower than customer who hasn't partner.
+The churn rate of user who has partner is lower than that of user who hasn't partner.

 b.
-Few customer has dependents.
+Few users have dependents.

 c.
-The churn rate of customer who has dependents is lower than customer who hasn't dependents.
+The churn rate of user who has dependents is lower than that of user who hasn't dependents.

 d.
-The longer the tenure is, the lower the customer churn rate is, which is in line with the general experience.
+The longer the tenure is, the lower the user churn rate is, which is in line with the general experience.

 e.
-The customer churn rate is lower than the stay-in rate when tenure reaches 3 months, which proves that psychological stability period of users is generally 3 months.
+The user churn rate is lower than the retention rate when tenure reaches 3 months, which proves that psychological stability period of users is generally 3 months.

 ### 2) Service attributes analysis